GeekintheMiddle/ESbackup/README.md

 This tool will help to create compressed elasticsearch backups and restores.

 This tool is based on elasticdump.
-Credits to the builders of this tool. https://github.com/taskrabbit/elasticsearch-dump
+Credits to the builders of elasticdump. https://github.com/taskrabbit/elasticsearch-dump

 ### How to install